 With his Where the Conflict Really Lies: Science, Religion, and Naturalism, the highly accalimed analytic philosopher Alvin Plantinga has made a significant contribution to both science and philosophy.
 It has spawned numerous discussions and journal articles that continue to evaluate and critique his argument.
-What follows is a summary review, which I originally prepared for the Senior Rector of our Holy Trinity Anglican Church in his research for a series he presented on the confluence of science and faith.
+What follows is a summary review, originally written for the Rector of our church in his research on a series he presented regarding the confluence of science and faith.

 Book thesis: “There is superficial conflict but deep concord between science and theistic religion, but superficial concord and deep conflict between science and naturalism” (ix).

 Plantinga begins by arguing that those who insist on conflict between evolutionary biology or physics and theism have not properly understood these disciplines (pp 3-128).
 Conflict with theism is alleged, but not real, because evolutionary biology imports a philosophical “add-on,” namely, evolution is unguided.
 This “add-on,” however, is grounded in a misunderstanding of random genetic mutation.
 According to leading evolutionary biologists, “random” should be construed to mean “there is no correlation between the production of new genotypes and the adaptational needs of an organism in a given environment” (quoting Ernst Mayer, p 11) or “there is no physical mechanism (either inside organisms or outside them) that detects which mutations would be beneficial and causes those mutations to occur” (quoting Elliot Sober, p 12; author emphasis).
 Plantinga concludes:

 God could have created life in all its diversity by way of such a process [evolution rightly construed, see below], guiding it in the direction in which he wants to see it go, by causing the right mutations to arise at the right time, preserving certain populations from extinction, and so on. (p 56)